Learners are innovative thinkers who are successful, confident, respectful and caring

 Cross-Country – All students participate in running through Physical Education classes.
 From our classes we select a group of students based on age and gender to represent Gilbert Paterson at the LSAA Cross-Country Meet.

 Volleyball – All students participate in the sport of volleyball through Physical Education classes.
 Tryouts are held for our volleyball teams.
+For each gender we offer the following teams:

 Basketball - All students participate in the sport of basketball through Physical Education classes.
 Tryouts are held for our basketball teams.
-For each gender we offer the following teams: Club – focus is on developing skills Development – focus is on developing skills and basic strategy.
-This team will play exhibition matches against other schools.
-Rep – focus is on developing skills and more complex strategies.
-This team participates in the LSAA League structure.
+For each gender we offer the following teams:

 Track and Field – All students participate in Track and Field through Physical Education classes.
 We select students through Physical Education classes to compete in the Gilbert Paterson Track and Field Meet.
 Further, we select the Track and Field team that will represent Gilbert Paterson at the LSAA Track and Field meet from the results of our School Track and Field meet.

-FINE ARTS PROGRAM
+FINE ARTS PROGRAM - Programme des beaux-arts

 A rich history of fine arts and performing arts exists at Gilbert Paterson.
 We believe The Arts promote creativity and humanity in the learning environment and in life.
 Participation in The Arts improves self-esteem and fosters positive relationships.
 The Arts develop innovative thinkers in demand for the 21st century.